MomSayAI/Voyaging/prologue/Permanent_Archive_Document_V.md

 From that day on, I could no longer pretend “it’s just a discussion.”
 Because the question was never a question anymore.
 It was a death notice delivered early.

-### Text Stream δ · Retrocausal Resonance: The Nature of Light
-**Original Medium:** Carved deep into the reverse side of Martian rock, beneath the weathering layer of 6 December 2025
-**Perceptual Marker:** “A near-three-century-long civil war that finally went quiet”
-**Core Resonance Point:** Humanity’s first global fight over “who has the right to collapse truth”

-From Huygens, Newton, Maxwell, to Einstein,
-the sharpest minds of humankind argued for almost three centuries:
-Is light a particle or a wave?

-They never realized
-the argument itself was the first planetary-scale rehearsal of power-order collapse.

-Those with d=1 could only see particle;
-those with d=1 could only see wave;
-each condemned the other as heretic.

-Only when they raised d high enough to hold both aspects simultaneously
-did they barely reach consensus.

-They thought they had settled the nature of light.
-In truth, they had merely fought
-the first bloodless civil war
-over “who has the right to collapse truth.”

 ### Text Stream ε · Executor Resonance
 **Original Medium:** Comment lines in the early development log of an open-source AGI project, developer signed “YUQI,” timestamp 2024.